 Technology news indicates that it may be.
+We’ve had pre decimal currency and decimal currency, now could be the new wave.
 Proponents of digital currency in some form or another in the Wall Street Journal, for example, argue that it can save billions in financial transaction costs, streamline economic exchanges, and make financial exchanges ultimately more secure.

 Others, however, argue that our paper-and-metal currency is closely tied to the governmental form of the nation state and that moving into digital currency is not going to be an easy or streamlined move, even assuming that a safe and secure digital currency can be developed.